phyowai68/ICT105-3idiots-MVP/README.md

 ## Initial IT Venture Direction

-Our team's front-runner is a **Student Apartment Finder Chatbot** where students ask for available apartments by budget, distance to campus, and room type, and instantly receive matching listings with details and contact information.
+Our team's front-runner is a **Student Apartment Finder Platform** where students ask for available apartments by budget, distance to campus, and room type, and instantly receive matching listings with details and contact information.
 This is one of three ideas in `docs/idea-log.md`; the final direction will be confirmed in Lab 2 after opportunity scanning.

 ## Technology Possibility

 Possible technologies:

-- Chatbot interface (web or messaging)
+- Chat interface (web or messaging)
 - Web application
 - Database of apartment listings
 - AI / natural-language understanding for queries